jhlagado/ASMOV/README.md

 _B [_A {1} _B {2} _C {3}] /sel
 ```

-## Functions in MINTY
+## Functions in ASMOV

-In MINTY functions are anonymous and can be called directly or assigned to variables.
+In ASMOV functions are anonymous and can be called directly or assigned to variables.
 Functions are first-class citizens.
-They are a powerful feature of MINTY that can be used to
+They are a powerful feature of ASMOV that can be used to
 simplify code and make it more concise.

 ### Basic Function Syntax

-In MINTY, functions are denoted by the `\` symbol followed by one or more arguments
+In ASMOV, functions are denoted by the `\` symbol followed by one or more arguments
 (single lowercase letters) and a `{` symbol to indicate the beginning of the
 function expression.
 The body of the function is written using Reverse Polish Notation (RPN),
 where `%` is used to reference the function's arguments.